Part 1: Legislative framework

 Abuse of economic dependence

 According to Art.
-9 of Law no. 192/1998 (on the abuse of economic dependence) the abuse of a client's or supplier's state of economic dependence in regard to one or more business is forbidden.
+9 Law no. 192/1998 (on the abuse of economic dependence) the abuse of a client's or supplier's state of economic dependence in regard to one or more business is forbidden.

 A state of economic dependence exists when a business finds itself in a position to bring about excessive imbalances in the rights and obligations pertaining to its commercial relations with another business.
 The assessment of economic dependence also accounts for any real possibility for the abused subject to find satisfactory alternatives elsewhere in the market.